-Red-headed former fashion model turned private eye DAKOTA NORTH originally ran an international troubleshooting agency, North Security, in a short-lived Marvel comic book from the eighties.
+Red-headed former fashion model turned private eye DAKOTA NORTH originally ran a New York-based international troubleshooting agency, North Security, in a short-lived Marvel comic book from the eighties.
 Alas, the inspiration seemed to be more Charlie's Angels than Ms. Tree.

 Still, Ms. North seemed to be doing okay, what with offices in New York, Paris, Rome and Tokyo; or at least well enough to finance her seemingly endless supply of red motorcycles and skin-tight black jumpsuits (Well, she was a Marvel comic heroine --what else would she fight crime in?).

 'Course, even a jetsetting take-charge kinda gal needs a bit of help every now and then.
-Pitching in are Dakota's brother, Ricky, and her faithful assistant, Mad Dog."
-Meanwhile, lurking just out of sight is her dad, Samuel J. "SJ" North, a retired agent of some unnamed U.S. intelligence agency.
+Pitching in were Dakota's brother, Ricky, and her faithful assistant, Mad Dog."
+Meanwhile, lurking just out of sight was her dad, Samuel J. "SJ" North, a retired agent of some unnamed U.S. intelligence agency.

 Big guns, a little cleavage, and lots of things exploding seemed to be the main points of interest in the series, and it was scrapped after just five issues, leaving a case that began in issue three, involving super-models and nerve gas hidden in an antique pen unresolved.

 However, Dakota has rather remarkable staying power for the star of a failed (and it must be admitted, rather lame and embarrassing) series.
 Just a little over a year later, she popped up in Web of Spider-Man, helping Spidey capture The Slasher, a serial killer who'd been murdering fashion models with a straight razor, with Mary Jane Watson (Spidey's sweetie) one of his intended targets.